johnedstone/bitnami-wordpress-migration/Readme.md

 ```
 mkdir /opt/bitnami/apps/<your_app>/custom_nginx_conf

-Comment: Add your custom configuration with the editor of your choice
+# Add your custom configuration with the editor of your choice
 vim /opt/bitnami/apps/<your_app>/custom_nginx_conf/custom.conf

-Comment: And, update your private_vars.yaml variable custom_nginx_conf
+# And, update your private_vars.yaml variable custom_nginx_conf
-Comment: with the path to your file
+# with the path to your file

-Comment: In this custom.conf file you might have a path
+# In this custom.conf file you might have a path
-Comment: to Jet Pack's nginx.conf file such as this
+# to Jet Pack's nginx.conf file such as this
 include "/opt/bitnami/apps/<your_app>/nginx.conf";
-Comment: Note: JetPack will also ask you to update wp-conf.php with a define('...') statement
+# Note: JetPack will also ask you to update wp-conf.php with a define('...') statement

 ```